-2. The value of equity-based awards in the table is based on the market value of underlying shares at the date of grant, less the applicable exercise price.
-This was nil because the exercise price is equal to the market value of the underlying shares at the date of grant.
+(2) The value of equity-based awards in the table is based on the market value of underlying shares at the date of grant, less the applicable exercise price.
+This was nil for fair market value options because the exercise price is equal to the market value of the underlying shares at the date of grant.